Stephen Cluxton: Minor and under-21

 Cluxton first played for Dublin at minor level as a 17-year-old.
 On 7 August 1999, he was in goal when Dublin defeated Wexford by 2–13 to 1–12 in the Leinster final replay.

 Cluxton subsequently joined the Dublin under-21 team, making his first appearance on 18 February 2001 in a Leinster quarter-final defeat of Longford.

-After a disappointing debut season in the grade, Cluxton won a Leinster Championship medal in 2002 after a 1–17 to 2–04 defeat of Wicklow in the final at St Conleth's Park.
-On 6 October 2002, Cluxton was in goal for Dublin when they suffered a 0–15 to 0–07 defeat by Galway in the All-Ireland final.
+After a disappointing debut season in the grade, Cluxton won a Leinster Championship medal in 2002 after a 1–17 to 2–4 defeat of Wicklow in the final at St Conleth's Park.
+On 6 October 2002, Cluxton was in goal for Dublin when they suffered a 0–15 to 0–7 defeat by Galway in the All-Ireland final.

 Senior

 2001–2005

-Cluxton made his championship debut in goal for Dublin on 27 May 2001 in a 2–19 to 1–13 Leinster Championship defeat of Longford.
-He made two appearances during the championship before being replaced by regular goalkeeper Davy Byrne who returned from injury.
+Cluxton made his championship debut in goal for Dublin on 27 May 2001 in a 2–19 to 1–13 Leinster Senior Football Championship (SFC) defeat of Longford.
+He made two appearances during the championship before being replaced by regular goalkeeper Davy Byrne, who returned from injury.

 Byrne's retirement from Dublin in February 2002 allowed Cluxton to take over as first-choice goalkeeper.
 Cluxton made his National Football League debut against Donegal in 2002; he would go on to complete his 99th league appearance against Donegal in 2018.
-On 14 July 2002, he was in goal when Dublin won their first Leinster Championship title in seven years after a 2–13 to 2–11 defeat of Kildare in the final.
+On 14 July 2002, he was in goal when Dublin won a first Leinster SFC title in seven years after a 2–13 to 2–11 defeat of Kildare in the final.
 Cluxton ended the season by winning his first All Star Award as well as being named the RTÉ/Hibernian Young Personality of the Year.

-On 5 July 2003, Cluxton was red-carded for kicking Steven McDonnell in the 43rd minute of Dublin's All-Ireland Qualifier defeat by Armagh.
+On 5 July 2003, Cluxton was red-carded for kicking Steven McDonnell in the 43rd minute of Dublin's All-Ireland SFC Qualifier defeat by Armagh.
 Dublin manager Tommy Lyons publicly blamed him for the defeat stating that his dismissal "turned the whole game."
 Reports suggested that Cluxton walked home alone from Croke Park without his gearbag as many suspected that he would receive a lengthy ban.
-The uncertainty led to Cluxton questioning his future involvement with the team, particularly when St. Patrick's Athletic and other professional football clubs offered him a contract to switch codes and play in the League of Ireland.
+The uncertainty led to Cluxton questioning his future involvement with the team, particularly when St Patrick's Athletic and other professional football clubs offered him a contract to switch codes and play in the League of Ireland.
 Ultimately, he received a one-month ban and soon returned to the Dublin panel.

-On 17 July 2005, Cluxton won his second Leinster Championship medal after Dublin's 0–14 to 0–13 defeat of Laois in the final.
+On 17 July 2005, Cluxton won his second Leinster SFC medal after Dublin's 0–14 to 0–13 defeat of Laois in the final.